Great Ocean Road & Beyond Road Trip [ST-RT1866]

 Our journey then leads onto Phillip Island, the home of the Australian Motorcycle Grand Prix and our famous Little Penguins.
 Upon arrival on the Island, depending on the time of year and your interests, we will visit Woolamai beach to see surfers riding the waves.

 Next you will be amazed by the dramatic west coast of the Island.
-At the Nobbies stroll along the boardwalk to experience the waves crashing along this rugged coastline, see the blowhole and be mesmerised by the stunning views.
+At the Nobbies stroll along the boardwalk to experience the waves crashing along this rugged coastline, see the blowhole and be mesmerized by the stunning views.
 You might even encounter your first penguin nests.

 During the daylight savings months, you will travel to the town of Cowes where you will have free time for dinner.
 In the winter months you can have something to eat at the Penguin Parade Visitor Centre.

-Finally, a trip to Phillip Island is not complete without its blacktie gala event: the Penguin Parade.
+Finally, a trip to Phillip Island is not complete without its black-tie gala event: the Penguin Parade.
 Head to the Visitor Centre to shop, have a coffee and meander along the boardwalk to the viewing platform where you will see the little penguins come ashore, decked out in their tuxedos as they hurry off to find their burrows.

-Image Credit: Visit Victoria
+Photo Credit: Visit Victoria

 Optional Day Tour (Not included) - Hidden Secrets, Lanes & Arcades